 Dar-es-Salaam City Tour Half Day Excursion Rates Includes:

-Shopping time + Walking and drive + Mineral water during tour + Professional English speaking guides + Dar-es-Salaam City Tour Half Day Excursion + All entry fees, guide fees, service charge and taxes & Pickup from your hotel in Dar-es-Salaam City and drop-off to your hotel
+Shopping time + Walking and driving + Mineral water during tour + Professional English speaking guides + Dar-es-Salaam City Tour Half Day Excursion + All entry fees, guide fees, service charge,s and taxes & Pickup from your hotel in Dar-es-Salaam City and drop-off to your hotel

 |Dates From||Dates To||Price Per Person||Children Aged 8 to 12 Years|